IBM-Cloud/docs/manageapps/updapps.md

     *mydomain*

-    	The name of your custom domain.
+    	The name of your custom domain, for example `www.mydomain.mybluemix.net`.

     *host_name*